gilleswaeber/Deterfox/README.txt

+This is a fork of Firefox, used for development of deterministicfox

+-----This is the original README-----

 An explanation of the Mozilla Source Code Directory Structure and links to project pages with documentation can be found at: